oogles/djem/README.rst

 Install the latest stable version from PyPI:

 .. code-block:: bash

-    pip install django-goodies
+    pip install djem

 Documentation
 -------------

-Full documentation can be found at: https://django-goodies.readthedocs.io.
+Full documentation can be found at: https://djem.readthedocs.io.